Florida Financially Responsible Officer Bond: A Comprehensive Guide

 - 4.a Personal Credit Report – FROs will need to obtain a personal credit report and submit it with their application.
 FROs can find a list of approved vendors for obtaining their credit report here.

-- 4.b Debts – FRO applicants must submit proof of satisfaction of liens, judgements, and discharge of bankruptcy (is applicable)
+- 4.b Debts – FRO applicants must submit proof of satisfaction of liens, judgments, and discharge of bankruptcy (is applicable)

 - 4.c Fingerprints – Applicants will need to submit a copy of their fingerprints to the CILB when submitting their application.
 FROs can find fingerprint service providers here.